chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ## Local implementation with DNR

 The local forwarder can be upgraded to one that implements an encrypted DNS service discoverable through DNR.
-This requires a TLS certificate on the local device, proving ownership of the chosen ADN.
-Onward queries to the internet should also be protected with encryption.
+This requires a TLS certificate on the local device, proving ownership of the chosen Authentication Domain Name (ADN).
+Onward queries to the internet SHOULD also be protected with encryption.

 ## Local implementation with DDR